 - Easy to use

 You could also use Windscribe with Roku, just keep in mind that its router compatibility is limited.
 It’s still an option, though, and since Windscribe has a free plan, you could essentially try before you buy.
-You get up to 10GB of data with the free plan and unlimited data with paid plans.
+You get up to 15GB of data with the free plan and unlimited data with its paid plan.

-It has a decent server network, and if you’re on a paid plan, you can use its Windflix servers for streaming.
+It has a decent server network, and if you’re on the paid plan, you can use all of its servers for streaming.
 With streaming in mind, we should note that Windscribe’s free servers have trouble getting into some streaming services.
 Its speeds are decent but can be slow in some locations.

 Read our Windscribe review for more information.

 Although Windscribe’s free plan is generous, you will need to move to a paid plan if you want to access streaming services on your Roku.
 Its paid plan isn’t too costly if you opt for the yearly plan, but it’s not the cheapest, either.
-That said, you could opt for Windscribe’s build-a-plan option, with unlimited bandwidth and specific servers — including Windflix servers — costing $1 each per month.
+That said, you could opt for Windscribe’s build-a-plan option.
+With a $3 minimum spend, you can add specific servers costing $1 each per month and unlimited data for $1 per month.

 More details about VyprVPN: